aragon/connect/docs/connectors/tokens-app.md

 # Tokens App Connector

-This is an Aragon app specific connector for the Tokens app build using The Graph.
+This is an Aragon app specific connector for the Tokens app built using The Graph.

 ## Connector API